 In general, the better your credit scores, the lower your car loan interest rate could be.
 According to credit bureau Experian, in the second quarter of 2020 those with lower scores (known as subprime borrowers) paid an average interest rate of 11.33% on new cars, while those with higher scores (prime) paid an average interest rate of 4.21% on new cars.
 A high interest rate can drive up your car payments.

 Unlike other lenders, many buy-here, pay-here dealerships don’t consider credit scores when qualifying you for a loan.
 Instead, they typically look at your income, employment history and proof of residence.
-You’ll also likely need to make a down payment.
+You’ll also likely need to make a car down payment.